 Pairing your soup with the right side can turn it into a full-fledged feast.
 Here are a few ideas:

-- Crusty Bread: Perfect for dunking and soaking up every last drop.
+- Crusty Bread: Ideal for dipping and savoring every flavorful bite.

 - Side Salad: A fresh, tangy salad balances the richness of the soup.